What is the property taxation process?

 Your goal is to show proof to the review board that the assessment on your property is not a fair estimate of the value of your property or not fair when compared to other similar properties.
 You and the assessor are required to exchange information and evidence before the hearing.
 The following link will help you present your case:

 What if I disagree with the decision of the Assessment Review Board?

-If you disagree with the decision of the assessment review board, you may make application for leave to appeal to the Court of Queen’s Bench of Alberta on a point of law or jurisdiction.
+If you disagree with the decision of the assessment review board, you may make application for leave to appeal to the Court of King’s Bench of Alberta on a point of law or jurisdiction.